dfsmania/LaradminLTE/docs/sections/config/general.md

 ## Favicons

 This configuration block defines how your application declares and serves favicon assets (those small icons displayed in browser tabs, bookmarks, home screen shortcuts, and other interfaces).
-Note that this configuration does not generate favicon files; it only helps produce the appropriate *HTML markup* to reference the favicon files you’ve already prepared.
+Please, note that this configuration does not generate any favicon files; it only helps produce the appropriate *HTML markup* to reference the favicon files you’ve already prepared.

 ::: details Example 1: Setup Minimal Favicon Support {open}
 ::: code-group